Skip to main content

 Deleted 1 records in 10ms.

 With the sow_delete command above, we are asking for AMPS to delete records in the topic chaos which match the filter /name = 'cup'.
-In this example, we delete the record we published and queried previously in the publish and sow_and_subscribe examples, respectively. spark reports that one matching message was removed from the SOW topic.
+In this example, we delete the record we queried previously in the sow_and_subscribe example. spark reports that one matching message was removed from the SOW topic.

 Ping